-The McMaster Family Health Team provides a variety of mental health services such as groups and individual counselling sessions.
+The McMaster Family Health Team provides a variety of mental health services such as groups and individual counselling sessions to their patients.

 The Mental Health Team is made up of six social workers.
-They provide brief counselling (usually up to eight sessions).
-The team aims to provide patients with clear treatment by encouraging them to set goals.
-These goals help patients manage and overcome difficult life situations and other challenging issues impacting their lives.
+The team aims to provide you with clear treatment strategies by encouraging you to set goals.
+These goals help manage and overcome difficult life situations and other challenging issues impacting your life.

-Referrals can be made by your family doctor or allied health care providers.
+Referrals can be made to the Mental Health Team through your family doctor or allied health care providers.

 - Explore where anxiety comes from, thinking and anxiety, relaxation strategies, how to manage a panic attack, self-esteem, communication skills, emotions and anxiety, sleep, diet and exercise.

-- The Anxiety Group is based on seven weekly sessions to help people in developing strategies to better manage anxiety.
+- The Anxiety Group is based on 7 weekly sessions to help people in developing strategies to better manage anxiety.

 - This is a 7 week CBT structured educational group that is open to all adults 18 and over.